When to get life insurance?

 Two of the most common kinds of life insurance are:

-For 20-somethings who just started their careers, MacMillan recommends starting with term life.
+For 20-somethings who just started their careers, MacMillan suggests starting with term life.
 This can provide temporary coverage and can be renewable.
 This could be every 10, 15, 20 or even 30 years, depending on the policy.

 You could also get a small amount of permanent life insurance to go with your term policy.
 This is where your youth pays off.